mujx/hakatime/README.md

 ### Database

-The server needs a database to store its data, so we will have to create a PostgreSQL instance and initialize it with the schema found in the [docker/](docker/) directory.
-You can use the provided solution using docker-compose (`docker-compose up -d`) or do it manually, depending on your system.
+The server needs a database to store its data, so we will have to create a PostgreSQL instance.
+Hakatime will take care of initializing an empty database and performing the necessary migrations.

 ### Server